 And just like that, it’s over!
 Your child’s adoption is legally complete.
 You should expect to see his or her new birth certificate in the mail a few months after the hearing, although this may take longer if you adopted internationally.

-For more information about the Connecticut adoption finalization hearing or to start the adoption process, please call 1-800-ADOPTION.
+For more information about the Connecticut adoption finalization hearing, please contact a local adoption attorney.
+To start the adoption process with our agency today, please call 1-800-ADOPTION.